The Worst Advice About Braces

 Everyone can seem like an expert when it comes to braces, giving you input on which orthodontist to see, what product to choose and how to take care of teeth during your orthodontic treatment.
 The thing is, not all of this advice is entirely correct, and sometimes it is even detrimental to your oral health.
 When it comes to the worst advice we’ve ever heard about braces, we’ve heard it all, and it’s time to provide a little clarity on some popular misconceptions.

 Wait Until All Adult Teeth Are in to See an Orthodontist

 Some patients believe that to consider seeing orthodontist, all permanent teeth have to be in, which isn’t the best practice at all!
-Addressing orthodontic issues early on makes treatment easier and oftentimes quicker than waiting.
+Addressing orthodontic issues early on makes treatment easier and oftentimes quicker than waiting until later in life.

-As braces guide your teeth into their proper positions, there can be slight discomfort; however, it isn’t something that’s going to impact you severely, like some people may tell you.
+As braces guide your teeth into their proper positions, there can be slight discomfort; however, it isn’t something that’s going to impact you severely as some people may say.
 Any discomfort you may experience will generally come after you get your braces put on or adjusted.
 During this time, there are plenty of ways to alleviate any discomfort, including:

 - Over-the-counter pain medication

 Don’t worry, any slight pain won’t last long and you should be back to yourself in a matter of a couple days.